johnnewman/watchtower/README.md

 ### 3. Motion Detection

 Motion is detected using background subtraction in [watchtower/motion/motion_detector.py](watchtower/motion/motion_detector.py).
-The implementation is based heavily on this article: https://www.pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/.
+The implementation is based heavily on [this article](https://www.pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/).
 A blurred grayscale image of the current camera frame is generated and subtracted from a static image of the scene.
 If a large enough area of pixels has significantly changed, it triggers a motion event and the area is outlined in a JPEG.
 This image will be saved along with the video.

 <details>
   <summary><b>Configuration</b></summary>